-It may sound like a job that deals with animals, but Army Veterinary Food Inspection Specialists are actually tasked with inspecting the food that they and their fellow soldiers eat.
-They're the ones who test and inspect all food that goes into the meals ready-to-eat (MREs) that soldiers rely on in the field.
+An Army Veterinary Food Inspection Specialists may sound like a job that deals with animals, but they are actually tasked with inspecting the food that soldiers eat.
+They're the ones who test and inspect all food that goes into the meals-ready-to-eat (MREs) that soldiers rely on in the field.

-This important Army job is categorized as military occupational specialty (MOS) 68R.
+This important Army job is categorized as a military occupational specialty (MOS) 68R.

 Duties of Veterinary Food Inspection Specialists

 These soldiers inspect all food products intended for human consumption.
 Using statistical sampling methods they make sure food is being stored at safe temperatures, and ensure that all food items are packaged according to Department of Defense standards.

 MOS 68R collects samples for lab testing and looks for any unsanitary food storage conditions at facilities and commissaries.
 It's up to them to maintain and operate any inspection equipment.